Muhazerin/auto-star-planner/README.md

 ## About the project
 The project is separated into different modules.
 The bare skeleton of the project (without the modules) is simple mainwindow
 ![](https://i.imgur.com/ZuSmVFT.png)
-This way, each dialog can be independent from other dialogs.
+This way, each module can be independent from other modules.
 This makes it easier to add more functionalities to the application in the future.
-All the possible timetable(plan) is communicated across different dialog via the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
-The plan is the subject and the dialogs are the observer.
+All the possible timetable(plan) is communicated across different modules via the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
+The plan is the subject and the modules are the observer.
 ### Modules
 * [Add/Remove Subjects](https://github.com/Muhazerin/auto-star-planner/tree/main/src/ui/dialog/addRemoveSubjectsDialog)
     * This module enables the user to add and remove subjects